 While the standard Discover it card features 5x rewards on different categories of purchases that are featured each quarter, you have to remember to register for these bonus categories, which is something that lazy people simply don’t have the inclination to do.
 But with the Discover it Chrome card, you have no rotating categories to worry about or to register for — you simply earn 2% cash-back rewards on up to $1,000 in combined purchases on gas and dining each quarter.
 This card also offers your first late payment fee waived and no penalty interest rate.
 There is no annual fee for this card.

 Who has time to learn all of the fees associated with most credit cards?
 Few do, especially the lazy.
 Thankfully, this card doesn’t have any fees.
 There is no annual fee, late fee, foreign transaction fee, cash advance fee or balance transfer fee.
-New applicants receive 4.99% introductory financing on balance transfers for 12 months and a $100 statement credit when they spend $1,500 within 90 days of account opening.
-In addition, you can also receive up to $100 by transferring a balance.
+New applicants receive 4.99% introductory financing on balance transfers for 12 months and a $100 statement credit when they spend $1,500 within 3 months of account opening.
 This card was the most recent winner of our Best Simple Credit Cards in America ranking.

-At publishing time, the Chase Slate, Discover it Chrome, Citi Simplicity, American Express Everyday Preferred and PenFed Promise cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for them.
+At publishing time, the Chase Slate, Discover it Chrome, Citi Simplicity and PenFed Promise cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for them.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.